-We are currently accepting nominations for the 2015 Fellows Awards.
-Please send a completed form and supporting materials to gro.nfba@swollef by September 12, 2014.
-The 2015 Fellows Awards will be presented Saturday, February 7, 2015 in Houston, Texas.
-Location is to be determined.
+We are currently reviewing nominations for the 2015 Fellows Awards.
+The 2015 Fellows Awards will be presented Saturday, February 7, 2015 in Houston, Texas at the Minute Maid Ballpark Stadium.

 For a complete list of all previous Fellows Awards honorees click here.

 If you have any questions, contact us at gro.nfba@swollef or (800) 292-5065.

 The Fellows shall, on an annual basis, select a Fellow for the Outstanding Service Award, who has, in his or her professional career, adhered for more than thirty years* to the highest principles and traditions of the legal profession and to the service of the public.

 Outstanding Scholar Award

 The Fellows shall, on an annual basis, select a person, not necessarily a Fellow, for the Outstanding Scholar Award, who has engaged in outstanding scholarship in the law or in government.